Chemical Delignification Perth

 - Without a terracotta roof tile, we don’t have delignification.

-- Delignification is caused after the clay tile above has deteriorated and began efflorescence (salt bleeding out of the tile).
+- Delignification is caused after the clay tile above has deteriorated and begun efflorescence (salt bleeding out of the tile).

 - If roof maintenance had been routinely carried the lifespan of the roof tiles are greatly extended and therefore the chances of chemical delignification are significantly lowered.